watem-sedem/watem-sedem/docs/routing.rst

 conductive dams, conductive ditches and buffers (and forced routing, see further).
 The land cover is defined in the following table (see also :ref:`here <prcmap>`).
-The codes (pixel id) listed in this table are used to define the routing in CN-WS.
+The codes (pixel id) listed in this table are used to define the routing in WaTEM/SEDEM.
 An important distinction is made between the land cover of (a) target(s) being equal to the class `river` (-1) and not being equal to the class `river` (non-river pixels).
 Do note that in this manual the non-river pixels are sometimes referred to as `land pixels`.